by Amanda Mears

 Sing "Auld Lang Syne": A poem by Robert Burns that is sung to an old Scottish folk song, "Auld Lang Syne," has become a traditional verse sung in English-speaking countries around the world on New Year's Eve.
 The song is an ode to times gone by and urges people to remember the past with fondness.
 The song became so popular in the 1940s that New Yorkers said they didn't believe the new year had come unless they heard "Auld Lang Syne" playing.

 Celebrate St. Basil: In Greece, New Year's Day is also the Festival of St. Basil, who was one of the founders of the Greek Orthodox Church.
-It's a Greek tradition to celebrate St. Basil by baking a loaf of bread with a coin inside.
-Whoever gets the slice of bread with a coin will have extra luck through the upcoming year.
+It's a Greek tradition to celebrate St. Basil by baking a loaf of bread or a cake with a coin or a trinket inside.
+The cake or bread is sliced, and a piece is given to every person in the home, from eldest to youngest.
+Whoever gets the slice with the coin or trinket will have extra luck through the upcoming year.